SarunasRamonas/YKAE-SceneDesignerApp/README.md

 ## Additional Features

 ### Moveable objects collision detection.
-If object is released while colliding, it returns in place from which it was draged of.
+If an object is released while colliding, it returns in place from which it was dragged off.
 ![](images/Collisions.gif)

 ### Rotate selected object (it can be saved with save design)